 And I think that’s one of the worst things you can do is do nothing.
 Because when you’re in this really, really dark place in the moment that you need the support and friends the most than people tend to run away because they’re too scared and nervous and they don’t know how to deal with grief and their feel awkward and this person, this mother who has lost her child needs that support the most right now.
 Don’t be afraid to do the wrong thing.

 Megan reminds us that we all make mistakes.
-So don’t be afraid to say the wrong thing to the person that is grieving.
+So don’t fear saying the wrong thing to the grieving person.

 Don’t disappear.
 Your love and support are needed now more than ever.